 Creating an IPsec tunnel between NG Firewall appliances

-Description: This is where you enter a description that best describes the tunnel.
-It can be anything you like.
+Description: This is where you enter a description for the tunnel.
+It can be anything you like; it is only there to provide you a "friendly name" for the tunnel.

 Connection Type: Use Tunnel.